Karnataka NEET UG Counselling 2026 Round 1: Registration, Dates, Merit List, Seat Matrix & Choice Filling

 Karnataka NEET Counselling Round 1: Category-Wise Counselling Fee

-Here are the category-wise Karnataka NEET counselling fees for all the rounds, including round 1.
+Here are the category-wise Karnataka NEET counselling fees for all the rounds, including Round 1.

-Category | Fee (in Rs.) |
+Category | Registration Fees |

 Karnataka NEET Counselling Round 1: Documents Required